bussin-io/context-logger/README.md

 To contribute, all PRs should target the `develop` branch.
 Feature branches must be rebased onto the latest `develop` commit before merging to keep a linear git history.

-This repo uses the [googleapis/release-please-action](https://github.com/googleapis/release-please-action) GitHub Action which requires [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) messages.
-The commit messages are used to determine package versioning automatically so it is important that they are in the correct format.
-Incorrect commit messages will cause the build and release to fail.

 ## Publishing

-Package releases are handled through the [Release](https://github.com/bussin-io/context-logger/actions/workflows/release.yml) GitHub Action via [googleapis/release-please-action](https://github.com/googleapis/release-please-action).
-A workflow run will be triggered automatically when code is merged to the `develop` branch.
-This creates a subsequent "release" PR, also targeting `develop`, that can optionally be merged if a release is desired.
-If the release PR is merged another run of the Release GitHub Action will be triggered, this time executing the "publish" job, which currently requires manual approval by [Wesley Thorsen](https://github.com/wesleythorsen1).
-Once approved, a GitHub Release will be created and the package will be published to NPM.
+Package releases are started by manually triggering the [Bump Version](https://github.com/bussin-io/context-logger/actions/workflows/bump-version.yml) GitHub Action.
+The Bump Version action will create a release commit with the version bump and an associated git tag, and automatically start the [Build and Publish](https://github.com/bussin-io/context-logger/actions/workflows/build-and-publish.yml) GitHub Action.
+The Build and Publish action requires a manual approval step from a repository admin.
+Once approved, the package will be published to the NPM registry.

 ## Support